FindMyProfessors/findmyprofessors/api_clients/go/docs/DefaultSelectionPrisma36ProfessorCoursePayload.md

 ### NewDefaultSelectionPrisma36ProfessorCoursePayload

-`func NewDefaultSelectionPrisma36ProfessorCoursePayload(semester ModelEnumsSemester, year int32, courseId int32, professorId int32, id int32, ) *DefaultSelectionPrisma36ProfessorCoursePayload`
+`func NewDefaultSelectionPrisma36ProfessorCoursePayload(semester Model36EnumsSemester, year int32, courseId int32, professorId int32, id int32, ) *DefaultSelectionPrisma36ProfessorCoursePayload`

 NewDefaultSelectionPrisma36ProfessorCoursePayload instantiates a new DefaultSelectionPrisma36ProfessorCoursePayload object
 This constructor will assign default values to properties that have it defined,